scanner/django-as-timeseries/README.md

+NOTE: This does not work yet and at the rate I am working on it who
+      knows when it will...

 This is an app for django for storing and manipulating timeseries.

 It is not intended for heavy industrial use because of the simplistic